-Sales is a difficult profession even in the best of economic and social times.
-But when you toss in working from a remote location without the full support of the familiar office dynamic, you soon realize that it's time to focus on improving your remote selling skills.
+Sales is a challenging profession even in the best of economic and social - times.
+But when you toss in working from a remote location without fully supporting the familiar office dynamic, you soon realize that it's time to focus on improving your remote selling skills.

-Whether you're just starting out in a new sales job or you're wanting to improve your remotes sales skills for your current position, this guide will walk you through how to improve those skills and fully succeed in remote sales.
+Whether you're just starting a new sales job or you want to improve your remote sales skills for your current position, this guide will walk you through how to improve those skills and fully succeed in remote sales.

 Let's take a look.

 Without researching your customers and competitors, it's impossible to succeed in any sales role.
 This is even more true when your sales process is all performed remotely.

 Whether your assignment is to perform high-level B2B sales for a large conglomerate or you were hired to find new markets for a niche product, your sales process begins with research.